 You must keep true and complete records of Martina's money and property.
-The power of attorney or state law may say that someone else can review your records to check up on you.
-Unless the power of attorney or state law says you can't share your records, you may want to let another family member or friend of Martina's see them as a precaution.
+The durable power of attorney may say that someone else can review your records to check up on you.
 Practice good recordkeeping habits:

 - Keep a detailed list of everything that you receive or spend for Martina.
 Records should include amount of checks written or deposited, dates, reasons, names of people or companies involved, and other important information. - Keep receipts and notes, even for small expenses.
-For example, write "\$50, groceries, ABC Grocery Store, May 2" in your records soon after you spend the money. - Avoid paying in cash.
+For example, write "\$50, groceries, ABC Grocery Store, May 2" in your records soon after you spend the money.

+- Avoid paying in cash.
 Try not to pay Martina's expenses with cash.
 Also, try not to use her ATM card to withdraw cash or write checks to "Cash."
 If you need to use cash, be sure to keep receipts or notes. - Getting paid?
-The power of attorney or state law may say that you can be paid for acting as agent.
+The durable power of attorney may say that you can be paid for acting as agent.
 If you will be paid, be sure you charge a reasonable fee.
 It is up to you to keep detailed records as you go along of what work you did, how much time it took, when you did it, and why you did it.